-To enroll in this program, contact the Farm Business Management program at (605) 995-7196 or call toll free (800) 952-0042.
+To enroll in this program, contact the South Dakota Center for Farm/Ranch management at (605) 995-7196, sdcfrm@mitchelltech.edu, or visit www.sdcfrm.com.

 Advanced Program

 Following the first twelve semesters of the program, instructors work with students to develop an advanced individualized curriculum according to each student's special interest or need.
 This portion of the program is offered for an additional twelve semesters.
 Course modules include: